Philip Middlemiss

 Philip Middlemiss (born Philip Sean Lloyd; 19 June 1963) is an English television, radio actor and businessman, best known for playing bookmaker Des Barnes in ITV's Coronation Street between 1990 and 1998.
-The character was killed off, ordered by Brian Park, who was the programme's producer at the time.
-He subsequently appeared in ITV's Where the Heart Is for a few series in the 2000s.
+The character was killed off, ordered by Brian Park, who was the producer at the time.
+He subsequently appeared in ITV's Where the Heart Is from 2000 to 2006.

 Career

 After leaving school, Middlemiss joined the National Youth Theatre and studied drama at the London Academy of Music and Dramatic Art.
-He appeared on stage after graduation in plays such as Strippers, Trackers, A Tale of Two Cities and A Christmas Carol.
+He appeared on stage in plays such as Strippers, Trackers, A Tale of Two Cities and A Christmas Carol.
 On television he made his debut in 1986 in Ladies in Charge and then had various roles in series such as Inspector Morse, The Bill and Waterfront Beat in which he had a regular role as PC Barry Smith.

 Middlemiss made his debut in Coronation Street in February 1990 as newly-wed Des Barnes together with Amelia Bullmore who played his screen wife Steph.
-Bullmore left the series in 1991, but Middlemiss remained as a series regular until November 1998 when his character was killed off.
-Middlemiss wanted his character to be killed off, and this has been compared to how Rob James-Collier wanted his character Liam Connor to be killed off in 2008.
+Bullmore left the series in 1991, but Middlemiss was a series regular until November 1998 when his character was killed off.
+Middlemiss wanted his character to be killed off and this has been compared to how Rob James-Collier wanted his character Liam Connor to be killed off in 2008.

 After leaving Coronation Street, he made only a small number of acting appearances on television, most notably in the role of David Buckley in the ITV drama Where the Heart Is, from 2000 to 2006.
 He made several TV appearances as himself on shows such as, Noel's House Party, Blankety Blank and The Brian Conley Show.
 He appeared on a celebrity edition of Come Dine with Me in 2010 with other former Coronation Street stars, Julie Goodyear, Tupele Dorgu and Ken Morley.
 He finished first on 23 points winning £1,000 for his chosen charity.

-Middlemiss' last acting role was in 2014 in an episode of Doctors.
+In 2024, Middlemiss had his first acting role in ten years playing DI Travis Lennox on Doctors.